3drobotics/solodevguide/book/video.md

 Because `sndast` has exclusive access to Solo's video input, we need to reconfigure it by splitting the video device via an intermediary.

-Theory: We will attach an intermediary gstreamer pipeline to `/dev/video0`.
+Theory: We will attach an intermediary GStreamer pipeline to `/dev/video0`.
 Then we will pipe that info into two virtual devices, `/dev/video1` and `/dev/video2`.
 We will instruct Sculpture to attach to `/dev/video1`, leaving device `/dev/video2` for use as we please.

 There are two pieces of software that are needed in order for this to work.
-The first is `gst-plugins-good-video4linux2`, which allows us to use the `v4l2sink` pipeline in gstreamer.
+The first is `gst-plugins-good-video4linux2`, which allows us to use the `v4l2sink` pipeline in GStreamer.
 The second is a kernel module called `v4l2loopback`, wihch allows us to emulate a video device.

-[After having installed the `sdg` tool](utils.html), connect Solo to the internet using `solo-utils tunnel-start`.
+[After having installed the `solo-utils` tool](utils.html), connect Solo to the internet using `solo-utils tunnel-start`.
 Then, install these packages:

 ```
 smart update